• 2D shoot 'em up

 TBFTSS: The Pandoran War - Amiga OS4 Port

 Note: this tutorial builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials in this series you should read those first.

 In the first tutorial, we learned how to open a window in SDL2.
 We're going to take another small step, but an essential one - loading and drawing graphics.
 This tutorial will show you how to achieve both in SDL2.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter02 to run the code.

 A 1280 x 720 window will open, coloured a light shade of blue.
 A spaceship sprite will also be shown, as in the screenshot above.
 Close the window by clicking on the window's close button.